chef/chef-web-docs/content/sass/sso.md

     * Under the Single Sign-On option, fill out the following information:

-        * In section 1 – Basic SAML Configuration, enter following:
+        * In section 1 – Basic SAML Configuration, enter the following:

           IMAGE